Animal Rights and Other Protest Cases

 The firm has acted and continues to act for individuals protesting in relation to campaigns against vivisection, the export and import of live animals, the fur industry and badger culls.

 Other Protest cases

-We have also acted in numerous other "protest" cases.
-We acted for 25 of the 35 people arrested at the protest against the forcible eviction of a group of travellers from the Dale Farm site in Basildon in October 2011.
+We have also acted in numerous other “protest” cases.
+We acted for 25 of the 35 people arrested at the protest against the forcible eviction of a group of travelers from the Dale Farm site in Basildon in October 2011.
 Very few of these cases ended with any conviction.

 We also acted for protestors involved in the Drax power station protest whereby a train delivering coal to Drax was intercepted and taken over by protestors.

-We acted for an individual arrested during the student demonstrations of 2010 in London and for two defendants in a large violent disorder trial which came about from an incident during an anti-fascist demonstration in south east London.
+We acted for an individual arrested during the student demonstrations in London and for two defendants in a large violent disorder trial which came about from an incident during an anti-fascist demonstration in south east London.
 Both were acquitted.

 We also acted for an individual arrested in an Occupy demonstration which again ended without conviction.